 Last time we met was in the 90s, just before Christmas.
 We never managed to fix a cracked relationship, though.

-Relatives got in our way I believe, or other people I do not even know.
+Relatives got in our way I believe, or other people: all strangers to me.

 You were not an easy Grandmother, I was not a delightful member of the family.

 You were a conservative, I found out later in life; at the time, to me, you were just different from my friends´ grandmothers.